josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🇮🇷_Data_Wars_IRGC_Edition/🏦_banks_are_part_of_the_battlespace.md

 Both facts matter.

+So does who carried the fallback.

+A bank may preserve settlement by limiting customer activity, delaying review, shifting work to merchants, or requiring people to prove their identity again.
+Institutional continuity can therefore coexist with serious person-centred or supplier-level disruption.

 ---

 ## 🤐 Silence Can Increase Financial Instability

 Banks and governments may have strong reasons to avoid premature statements.